ClimateCompatibleGrowth/BEPMAT/JOSS_paper/paper.md

 The Biomass Energy Potential Mapping and Analysis Tool is an open-source software which aims to estimate the theoretical amount of energy that can be extracted from crop residues in a particular place (upto province) , in a particular year (till 2100) under various climate pathways, using different irrigation methods and climate models.
 We hope that this will help policymakers identify which crops to grow on currently unused land and how much energy they will be able to extract from it.
 It can also help them identify how much energy they will be able to extract from the existing cropland.
 This paper just presents a short summary of the methodology of the tool, for further details into how each function works, we suggest you go through with the attached jupyter notebook and the documentation of the tool.

 # Statement of Need
+This tool is aimed at bringing into view the potential for providing energy through biomass like crop residues.
+The demand for energy is forever rising and will continue to rise in the coming years and bioenergy obtained from crop residues can help reduce the burden on other renewable sources of energy.
+Although some other tools like this do exist , none of them are open-source and freely available for use to the public.
+We believe making this tool open-source will also bring contributions to this tool in the future which would make it better and more useful to the scientific community.
+We hope this tool will serve as a framework for better tools whcih would help us explore the scope of energy from biomass in much more detail.

 # Data and Sources
 All of the following data has been obtained from the GAEZv4 built my FAOSTAT and IIASA : Classification of land into 57 Agro-Economic Zones , Production values and Harvested Area for 2000 and 2010 , Exclusion Areas and Tree Cover Share , Potential Yield for future years under different RCPs, water conditions and using different models.